 }

-Now that our code is deployed, we can deploy the application with the command: cerebrium deploy.
+Now that our code is ready, deploy the app with the command: cerebrium deploy.

-On initial deploy, it will take about 15-20 minutes since besides installing all your packages and dependencies, it will download the model and convert it to the TensorRT-LLM format.
-Once completed, it should output a curl which you can copy and paste to test your inference endpoint.
+Initial deployment takes about 15-20 minutes to install packages, download the model, and convert it to the TensorRT-LLM format.
+Once completed, it outputs a curl command you can use to test your inference endpoint.

 curl --location 'https://api.cortex.cerebrium.ai/v4/p-xxxxxx/predict' \\